skybrud/sky-form-editor/README.md

 For when you _need_ to use the Umbraco module FormEditor inside a Vue.js app.

 **And yes**, we know it's far from best practice to bootstrap AngularJS inside Vue, but FormEditor depends upon AngularJS for async posting so here we are.
-This module tries to go about this in the least ridicolous way by async loading AngularJS and FormEditor in its own script chunk.
+This module tries to go about this in the least ridiculous way by async loading AngularJS and FormEditor in its own script chunk.

 Slim Flatpickr AngularJS directive included as well.